 Step 1: Prepare The Bleach

-Start by putting a little activator (about the size of a dime) on your glass tray and mix it with the creme bleach until it reaches the consistency of whipped butter.
+Start by putting a little activator (about the size of a dime) on your glass tray and mix it with the creme bleach until it reaches the consistency of whipped butter, not too thick or watery.

 Step 2: Apply The Bleach On Your Brows